danielsc/azureml-debug-training/Setting up VSCode Remote on an AzureML Notebook VM.md

 # Setting up VSCode Remote on an AzureML Notebook VM

-In the AzureML Workspace in the Azure Portal, go to configuration page of the compute target associated with you Notebook VM and find the ssh settings.
+In the AzureML Workspace in the Azure Portal, go to configuration page of the compute target associated with your Notebook VM and find the ssh settings.
 ![](img/vm_ssh_config.png)

-Save private key to the ~/.ssh/ directory on your local computer
+Save private key to the ~/.ssh/ directory on your local computer; for instance open and editor and paste the key in:

-    vi id_danielsc_pmworkshop
+    vi ~/.ssh/id_danielsctest_rsa

 The private key will look somewhat like this